HMV's future seen as handful of stores and website

 In 2006 HMV's board rejected an 842 million pounds bid from private equity firm Permira, saying it undervalued the group.

-(Additional reporting by Kate Holton and Jonathan Cable; Editing by Mark Potter and Louise Heavens)
+(Additional reporting by Kate Holton and Jonathan Cable; Editing by Mark Potter)